Happy Halloween cards: A new way to celebrate a very old holiday

 Vintage Halloween cards for kids: No tricks to pull — no pranks to play…

-From the seventies: For a special granddaughter on Halloween
+Vintage Halloween cards for kids from the seventies: For a special granddaughter on Halloween

 Featuring ghost and ballerina costumes (1977)